Graph Burning: Bounds and Hardness: Variants of Graph Burning

-Let $v_i \in V(G)$ for $i \in \{1,2, \dots , n\}$.
-If $v_i \in S_l(B)$ for some $l \in \{1,2, \dots , k\}$, then we claim that at least one vertex in $H$ corresponding to the edges incident on $v_i$ is in $S_l^-(B_L)$.
-We prove the claim by induction on $l$.
+Let $v_i$ be an arbitrary vertex in $G$ for some $i \in [n]$.
+Now, we ``claim'' that if $v_i \in S_l(B)$ in $G$ for some $l \in [k]$, then at least one vertex in $H$ corresponding to the edges incident on $v_i$ in $G$ belongs to $S_l^-(B_L)$.
+Then, since all vertices of $G$ are burned in $k$ steps by $B$ and $v_i$ was chosen arbitrarily, all vertices of $H$ (edges of $G$) are burned in $k+1$ steps by $B_L$.
+This implies that $B_L$ is a burning sequence for $H$, as desired.
+Thus, it remains to prove our ``claim''.

+We prove this claim by induction on $l$.
 The base case, when $l=1$, is trivial.
-Let the hypothesis be true for all $l \leq j-1$.
-We prove the hypothesis for $l=j$.
-Let $v_i$ be a vertex in $G$ with $v_i \in S_j(B)$.
+Let the hypothesis be true for all $l \le j-1$.
+We need to prove the hypothesis for $l=j$.
+We have a vertex $v_i$ of $G$ with $v_i \in S_j(B)$.
 This can happen in two ways: (i) $v_i \notin B$ or (ii) $v_i \in B$.
 Suppose (i) is true.
-This means that the vertex $v_i$ gets burned by a fire spread from one of its neighbors, say $v_p$, which is burned in the $(j-1)^{th}$ iteration.
-By induction hypothesis, one vertex corresponding to the edge incident on $v_p$ in $G$ is burned in the $(j-1)^{th}$ iteration in $H$ as per $B_L$.
-If that edge is $v_i v_p$, then the claim holds.
-Suppose not, then in the $j^{th}$ iteration, the vertex in $H$ corresponding to the edge $v_i v_p$ will be burned.
-On the other hand, assume that (ii) is true.
-Then $v_i$ is the $j^{th}$ burning source in $B$.
-Hence, by choice of $B_L$, one unburned vertex in $H$ corresponding to an edge incident on $v_i$ will be burned independently in the $j^{th}$ iteration in $H$.
-Hence, the claim holds.
+Then the vertex $v_i$ gets burned by a fire spread from one of its neighbors, say $v_p$, which is burned in the $(j-1)^{th}$ iteration.
+By induction hypothesis, the vertex in $H$ corresponding to the edges incident on $v_p$ in $G$, is burned in the $(j-1)^{th}$ iteration in $H$ by $B_L$, which implies that the vertex in $H$ corresponding to the edge $v_i v_p$ in $G$, belongs to $S_j^-(B_L)$.
+On the other hand, suppose (ii) is true.
+Then $v_i$ must be the $j^{th}$ burning source in $B$, i.e., $b_j = v_i$.
+Since the vertex corresponding to an edge incident on $v_i$ in $G$ is selected as the $j^{th}$ burning source in $B_L$, the claim is true for $l=j$.
+This completes the proof. \end{proof}

-Thus, while burning $H$ as per $B_L$, in $k$ steps, at least one edge (vertex in $H$) incident on a vertex that gets burned within $k$ steps in $G$ is burned.
-Since all the vertices of $G$ are burned in $k$ steps, all the vertices of $H$ (edges of $G$) are burned in $k+1$ steps.
-Therefore, $B_L$ is a burning sequence of $H$ which implies that $b_L(G) \leq b(G) + 1$. \end{proof}